-Admission to TSTC West Texas with its attendant programs and services is based on the academic qualification of the applicants and is without regard to race, color, national or ethnic origin, religion, disability, gender or age.
+Admission to TSTC West Texas with its attendant programs and services is based on the academic qualification of the applicants and is without regard to race, color, religion, gender, national origin, age, genetic information, disability or veteran status.
 TSTC West Texas is in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.